braydonf/erray/README.md

 and then using `instanceof` and/or `code` to determine the type of error and handle errors appropriately.

+## Known Issues

+Extending 'Error' is not trivial as `lineNumber`, `columnNumber` and `fileName` in addition to `stack` properties are vendor specific.
+For example within Mozilla Firefox, the `lineNumber` property will reference the incorrect line, and will point to a line inside of the class rather then where the error was thrown.
+Currently `lineNumber`, `columnNumber` and `fileName` are not accessible from Firefox.
+Please see [Error - JavaScript | MDN](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Error#Example.3A_Custom_Error_Types) for more information.

 ## Handling an Error